mikejoh/gk/ICA/README.md

 Istio provides two very valuable commands to help diagnose traffic managment configuration pleoblems, the `proxy-status` and `proxy-config` commands.

 * `proxy-status` command allows you to get an overview of your mesh and identify the proxy causing the problem.
-* `proxy-config` command can be used to inspect Envoy configuration
+* `proxy-config` command cakn be used to inspect Envoy configuration

 ## Troubleshooting Configuration